alqabandi/customizable_chatbot_fork/README.md

 Fork this repository in your own github.
 This will create a copy of all these files in your own github account.

 ### Step 2: OpenAI API key
-Figure out your OpenAI API key and the credentials for the google cloud SQL databsabe.
+In your OpenAI API account, create a new project key.
+Copy this key and save it somewhere safe.

 ### Step 3: Set up MySQL database on Google Cloud
 Create an account on console.cloud.google.com.